bostjan-cigan/timed-retry-queue/README.md

 const executer = new TimedRetryQueue( options )
 ```

-The parameter *default_retries* overrides the default number of retries for a failed task that does not have the retries options specified.
+The parameter `default_retries` overrides the default number of retries for a failed task that does not have the retries options specified.
 By default this is set to 1.

-### Adding retrying tasks
+### Adding tasks

-To add tasks to the process method, you need to create the *TimedRetryQueueTasks* object.
+To add tasks to the process method, you need to create the `TimedRetryQueueTasks` object.
+You can add both retry tasks or tasks that do not need to be retried.

 ```javascript
 import { TimedRetryQueue, TimedRetryQueueTasks } from @kijuub/timed-retry-queue